Aviation Grants and Scholarships

-The scholarships listed on this website are mostly one-time awards of $250-$3,000 to help defray the cost of flight training for a pilot certificate or rating.
+The scholarships listed on this website are mostly one-time awards ranging from $250-$13,200 to help defray the cost of flight training for a pilot certificate or rating.
 The awards on this page are not restricted to collegiate aviation students and include resources for pilots who are not eligible for scholarships available only to students.
-The list is compiled by an individual working towards becoming an airline pilot.

 National Agricultural Aviation Association

 The National Agricultural Aviation Association (NAAA), founded in 1966, represents approximately 1,800 members in 44 states.
 The goal of the Agricultural Aviation Scholarship is to strengthen the aerial application industry by helping NAAA Operators bring new pilots into the profession.
 NAAA supports the interests of small business owners and pilots licensed as professional commercial aerial applicators who use aircraft to enhance food, fiber, and bio-fuel production, protect forestry and control health-threatening pests.